esnaultdev/wanakana-kt/README.md

 ```
 // Android bindings
-implementation 'dev.esnault.wanakana:wanakana-android:1.1.0'
+implementation 'dev.esnault.wanakana:wanakana-android:1.1.1'

 // Conversion and detection
 // You don't need to include this if you use wanakana-android.
-implementation 'dev.esnault.wanakana:wanakana-core:1.1.0'
+implementation 'dev.esnault.wanakana:wanakana-core:1.1.1'
 ```

-The artifacts are available on jCenter, make sure that your buildscript repositories include jCenter.
+The artifacts are available on mavenCentral, make sure that your buildscript repositories include mavenCentral.

 ## Documentation